arafel/knex-cleaner/README.md

 Helper library to clean a PostgreSQL, MySQL or SQLite3 database tables using Knex.
 Great for integration tests.

+*Note* - the library has migrated to ESM format (import rather than require, etc).
+This is what prompted the version bump to 2.0.0.
+There are no functional changes in the library.
+There are enhancements to testing, so if you pick up the 2.x.x code you'll be picking up something tested against the current major DB versions.

 ### Installation
 ```
 npm install --save-dev @solarwinter/knex-cleaner